VictorLuhan/VictorLuhan/README.md

 # Victor Luhan
 Back end developer, from Recife-PE, Brazil, Graduating in Analysis and Development of Systems.
-Skills in Java, Spring boot and MySQL.
+Skills in Python, Node.js, SQL, Javascript.
 I am looking for the first opportunity in the labor market, to be able to acquire more knowledge and grow professionally.

 # Connect with me